wix/Detox/docs/Guide.Jest.md

 | `test-runner`    | `"jest"`                                       | *Required.* Should be `"jest"` for the proper `detox test` CLI functioning. |
 | `runner-config ` | (optional path to Jest config file)            | *Optional.* This field tells `detox test` CLI where to look for Jest's config file.
 If omitted, the default value is `e2e/config.json`. |

-A typical Detox configuration in `.detoxrc.json` file looks lke:
+A typical Detox configuration in `.detoxrc.json` file looks like:

 ```json
 {